- Zaragoza, Spain

 Joined the Company as a member of the corps de ballet in 2006

 Diego Cruz has danced principal or featured roles in Tomasson’s Concerto Grosso, Giselle, Haffner Symphony, Nutcracker, Romeo & Juliet (Benvolio), The Sleeping Beauty, and Swan Lake; Balanchine’s Emeralds, Symphony in C, and Theme and Variations; Neumeier’s The Little Mermaid (Shadows); Scarlett’s Frankenstein (Henry Clerval); Welch’s Naked; and Wheeldon’s Cinderella (Benjamin), Ghosts, and Within the Golden Hour.
-He created roles in Bubeníček’s Fragile Vessels, Forsythe’s Pas/Parts 2016, Pita’s Salome, Thatcher’s Ghost in the Machine, and Tomasson’s Caprice.
+He created roles in Bubeníček’s Fragile Vessels, Forsythe’s Pas/Parts 2016, Peck’s Hurry Up, We’re Dreaming, Pita’s Björk Ballet and Salome, Thatcher’s Ghost in the Machine, and Tomasson’s Caprice.

-His repertory includes Balanchine’s Coppélia, Diamonds, Prodigal Son, Rubies, and Stravinsky Violin Concerto; Fokine’s Petrouchka; Forsythe’s Artifact Suite; Lifar’s Suite en Blanc; MacMillan’s Concerto; de Mille’s Rodeo; Morris’ Beaux, Drink to Me Only With Thine Eyes, A Garden, Maelstrom, and Sandpaper Ballet; Possokhov’s Classical Symphony, Diving into the Lilacs, Firebird, Fusion, The Rite of Spring, and Swimmer; Ratmansky’s Shostakovich Trilogy; Robbins’ Glass Pieces and West Side Story Suite; Scarlett’s Hummingbird; Thatcher’s Manifesto; Tomasson’s The Fifth Season, On a Theme of Paganini, and Prism; Tomasson/Possokhov’s Don Quixote; Wheeldon’s Rush; and Zanella’s Underskin.
+His repertory includes Balanchine’s Coppélia, Diamonds, Prodigal Son, Rubies, and Stravinsky Violin Concerto; Fokine’s Petrouchka; Forsythe’s Artifact Suite; Lifar’s Suite en Blanc; MacMillan’s Concerto; de Mille’s Rodeo; Millepied’s The Chairman Dances—Quartet for Two; Morris’ Beaux, Drink to Me Only With Thine Eyes; Possokhov’s Classical Symphony, Diving into the Lilacs, Firebird, Fusion, The Rite of Spring, and Swimmer; Peck’s Rodeo: Four Dance Episodes; Ratmansky’s Shostakovich Trilogy; Robbins’ Glass Pieces and West Side Story Suite; Scarlett’s Hummingbird; Thatcher’s Manifesto; Tomasson’s The Fifth Season, On a Theme of Paganini, and Prism; Tomasson/Possokhov’s Don Quixote; Wheeldon’s Rush; and Zanella’s Underskin.